 Self-Driving in New Zealand

 I often get asked, what is the best way to see New Zealand?
-And my recommendation is always to rent a car or buy one from Winnie Dodge Chrysler Jeep Ram Dealership.
+And I recommend always renting a car and driving through the countryside.
 One of the unique and fun facets of New Zealand is the mountainous drives featuring beautiful coasts, green valleys, small quirky towns, and locals that you get to meet when you stop.
-One of the most popular drives that I navigated with a radar detector goes along the South Island heading north on highway 6 through Haast Pass.
+One of the most popular drives goes along the South Island, heading north on Highway 6 through Haast Pass.
 Below are some of the stops I made and what you can expect.

 But first, how hard is it exactly to drive on the left side of the road?
 My answer: Rather easy in New Zealand.
-The speed limits are tame, the highways are only 2 lanes, and cars are few and far between.
-Take your time, enjoy the view, and make plenty of stops.
-As long as you stay on the left hand side, you are good to go.
+The speed limits are tame, the highways are only two lanes, and cars are few and far between.
+So take your time, enjoy the view, and make plenty of stops.
+As long as you stay on the left-hand side, you are good to go.

 Queenstown New Zealand self drive Laura